CVentures-dev/n8n-automation-app-privacy-policy/privacy_policy.md

 - **Object** to or **restrict** certain processing activities.
 - **Portability**: Receive your data in a structured format.

-To exercise these rights, please email us at privacy@contrarianventures.com.
+To exercise these rights, please email us at dev@cventures.vc.

 ## 6. Security